1. Example Gallery¶

 File: examples/brewster_polarizer.py

-A setup with three different light rays impinging on multiple planar surfaces with an incident angle equal to the Brewster angle.
-Depending on the polarization direction we can see a huge difference in the light’s transmission.
+A setup with three different light rays impinging on multiple planar surfaces with an incident angle equal to the Brewster angle of the material.
+Depending on the polarization direction a huge difference in the light’s transmission is apparent.

 Fig. 1.8 Brewster angle demonstration.¶